antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 * Choose the proper track in the **Group by** dropdown and click **Submit**.
 An additional adjustable settings menu pops up.
 * Choose one of the types for **Group 1** and the other for **Group 2**.
 * Since we have only 8 samples make sure that the **Corr. voor multiple testing** is set to *No correction*.
 (More information on Correction for Multiple Testing can be found <a href="https://r2-tutorials.readthedocs.io/en/latest/Did_You_Know.html#multipletesting" target="_blank">here</a>) and click **Submit**.
 * A list of differentially expressed genes appears with correlation p-value < 0.01 in this dataset.
-Click on the magnifying glass icon in front of your favorite gene to see its expression in the sample set.
+Click on the magnifying glass icon in front of a gene of your choice to see its expression in the sample set.
+* The column **Difference** shows the correlation value between the track and the gene.
 Try an oppositely correlating gene as well.
 * Go back to the tab with the differentially expressed genes.
 This is still open in one of your browser tabs.
 * Click on the **Heatmap(zscore)** button in the right menu panel; a heatmap shows the expression of the differentially expressed genes for each sample.